Marriage Day 10 – Something Must Come between You Two

 Time to Reflect

-2. How easy (or difficult) is it for you to know the truths of the cross while holding unforgiveness toward your spouse?
+2. How easy (or difficult) is it for you to know the truths of the cross while holding on to unforgiveness toward your spouse?

 3. How does the cross steer you from judgment and condemning thoughts toward your spouse?